sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 questions being asked or knowledge of the expected pattern of performance for the condition that the participant is in.
-The classic example of this happening is the case study of “Clever Hans”, which dates back to 1907 (`Pfungst, 1911 <../Other/References.html#pfungst-1911>`__; `Hothersall, 2004 <../Other/References.html#hothersall-2004>`__\ ).
+The classic example of this happening is the case study of “Clever Hans”, which dates back to 1907 (:ref:`Pfungst, 1911 <Pfungst_1911>`; :ref:`Hothersall, 2004 <Hothersall_2004>`).
 Clever Hans was a horse that apparently was able to read and count and perform other human like feats of intelligence.
 After Clever Hans became famous, psychologists started examining his behaviour more closely.
 It turned out that, not surprisingly, Hans didn’t know how to do maths.
 Rather, Hans was responding to the human observers around him, because the humans did know how to count and the horse had learned to change its behaviour when people changed theirs.

 The general solution to the problem of experimenter bias is to engage in double blind studies, where neither the experimenter nor the participant